Trout Fishing in America (duo): Musical style

 Trout Fishing in America is known largely for their children's music, although many reviewers have noted the appeal of their music not only to parents, but also to adults who do not have children.
 While their early work was more conventional folk rock that often contained adult themes, the duo said that they chose to record more material suitable for children after both of them became fathers themselves.
 Specifically, "Big Trouble" was the first children's song they wrote.
-Once the duo's music for children became popular, they initially dedicated some shows specifically to children's music and others specifically to their folk music.
+Grimwood also noted that due to this song's success with fans, schoolteachers would often attend their early concerts and encourage them to perform more children's music.
+By the release of inFINity, Grimwood had a teenaged son while Idlet had a son and daughter, both of whom were in college.
+Once the duo's music for children became popular, they initially dedicated some shows specifically to children's music and others to folk music.
 However, they ultimately decided to play "all ages" shows that mixed both styles.
-Despite this, the duo noted that they tended to avoid love songs or songs with longer solos if they noted that more children than adults were in attendance.
-By the release of inFINity, Grimwood had a teenaged son while Idlet had a son and daughter, both of whom were in college.
-Grimwood also noted that schoolteachers would often attend their early concerts and encourage them to perform more children's music after the success of "Big Trouble".
-Tom Infield of The Philadelphia Inquirer thought that the duo were able to include a variety of influences in their music due to them mostly handling distribution and production by themselves instead of through a record label.
+Despite this, the duo noted that they tended to avoid love songs or songs with longer solos if they saw that more children than adults were in attendance.
+Many of the duo's performances include audience participation.
+For example, on the song "My Hair Had a Party Last Night", Idlet encourages children in the audience to tousle each other's hair.

+Tom Infield of The Philadelphia Inquirer thought that the duo were able to include a variety of influences in their music due to them mostly handling distribution and production by themselves instead of through a major record label.
 He noted influences of Lyle Lovett, Bruce Springsteen, The Band, and Gordon Lightfoot in songs from Closer to the Truth.
-Many of the duo's performances for children include audience participation.
-For example, on the song "My Hair Had a Party Last Night", Idlet encourages children in the audience to tousle each other's hair.
 Of their music, Andrew Griffin of The Town Talk thought that the duo's vocal harmonies and musical influences would help make their children's music appealing to adult fans as well; in particular, he thought the track "Wrong Right" from It's a Puzzle sounded like a 1960s pop song.
 A 1995 article in the St. Louis Post-Dispatch described the duo's music as "not pedantic, nor does it pander to children, but merely deals with topics that kids can relate to or those that will make them laugh."
 Grimwood told The Springfield News-Leader in 2003 that he intended to write songs that captured the imaginations of children and did not "talk down" to them.